Oyster: Human impact

+Shell recycling

+Recycled oyster shells can help restore oyster reefs to provide marine life habitat that reduces flooding, and protects shorelines from storms.
+Shell-recycling non-profits retrieve shells from restaurants, wash and dry them, and set them in the sun for up to a year to kill bacteria.
+Some states encourage shell recycling by offering tax incentives.

+The Billion Oyster Project out of New York has a goal of engaging one million people to return a billion Oysters to the New York Harbor.
+The nonprofit partners with 60+ restaurants to recycle discarded oyster shells to rebuild Oyster reefs.

+$5 Million was awarded to Restore America's Estuaries by the NOAA's Office of Habitat Conservation to rebuild oyster reefs in Louisiana, Florida, Alabama, and Texas to expand oyster recycling efforts and create new Oyster Recycling programs.
+Along the Gulf, many communities support nonprofits that recycle oyster shells.

+The Shells for Shorelines Initiative similarly collects donated oyster shells from restaurants in Southern California.
+The shells are repurposed as part of a restoration project to restore native Olympia oysters (Ostrea Larida) reefs, the only native oyster to the West Coast, Canada, and Alaska.

+Historically, Oyster shell waste was repurposed to form tabby concrete in construction.
+The origins of the material is debated, but likely was developed on the Iberian Peninsula or North Africa, where it was then introduced to the Americas via colonization Tabby concrete is composed of burnt oyster shells for a source of lime and broken oyster shells as aggregate, and was a popular construction choice on the Atlantic coast until the mid 19th century.
+The Kingsley Plantation on Fort George Island, build by African slaves, is one of the most notable examples of tabby concrete, but it is commonly found on plantations, factories, military forts, and historical landmarks in the South.

 As food

 Jonathan Swift is quoted as having said, "He was a bold man that first ate an oyster".
 Evidence of oyster consumption goes back into prehistory, evidenced by oyster middens found worldwide.
 Oysters were an important food source in all coastal areas where they could be found, and oyster fisheries were an important industry where they were plentiful.
 Overfishing and pressure from diseases and pollution have sharply reduced supplies, but they remain a popular treat celebrated in oyster festivals in many cities and towns.

 It was once assumed that oysters were only safe to eat in months with the letter 'r' in their English and French names.
 This myth is based in truth, in that in the Northern Hemisphere, oysters are much more likely to spoil in the warmer months of May, June, July, and August.
 In recent years, pathogens such as Vibrio parahaemolyticus have caused outbreaks in several harvesting areas of the eastern United States during the summer months, lending further credence to this belief.